 Most cinnamon stick recipes have you add the cinnamon sugar mixture to the dough and then bake it.
 In the past I had tried this, and while it was good, it made the topping a little crunchy and weird.
 This time around, inspired by a comment from a former Domino's employee on a recipe I saw on Food.com, I made my cinnamon sticks according to what the reviewer instructed.

-2. Using a perforated roller (preferably) or a pizza cutter, cut the dough into strips.
+- Using a perforated roller (preferably) or a pizza cutter, cut the dough into strips.
 Brush the dough with the flavored oil.
 Bake for about 15 minutes until cooked through, keeping a close eye on it so it doesn't over bake.
 Remove from oven.
 While the dough is baking, prepare the icing by combining the icing ingredients in a mixing bowl and set aside.
+(If the icing is too thick add a touch more milk)

-3. Combine the sugar and cinnamon in a small bowl and stir together well.
+- Combine the sugar and cinnamon in a small bowl and stir together well.
 Sprinkle the mixture over the warm dough.
-Drizzle with the prepared icing.
+Drizzle with some of the prepared icing and place the rest of the icing in small bowls for dipping.
 Serve warm.

 Source: Adapted/Inspired from Food.com, recipe by Jam Hands